thetealpickle/cheese-api-swift/README.md

 Are you a lazy backend coder who loves cheese?
 Then this is your template.

-### WHO? 🤖
-CheeseVapor is a Swift based server based on cheese 🧀

-### WHAT? 🙃
-Features:
-- Authentication [Login/Token]
-- Logging
-- Model Testing
-- Request Testing

-### HOW? 🧠
-Vapor 3, babyyyyyy 💨

 ## BACKSTORY

 In the alien hyperstream (the human equivalent of a mall), the substance known on earth as cheese 🧀 is sold as a highly corrosive weapon 🦠💣 capable of destroying species and slowing down thier higher consciousness evolution.
 Quite a useful tool in war 😬.
-Different planets culture varying toxic levels of cheese. <br><br>
+Different planets culture varying toxic levels of cheese. <br>

 The ultimate alien queen 👑 is sending out a squad to go to every planet and collect cheese data.
 The queen has an affinity for earth and wants to use human technology for the squad's data collection.
-To keep the technology authentically human, the queen had an actaul human develop the technology.<br><br>
+To keep the technology authentically human, the queen had an actaul human develop the technology.<br>

 This is the API.

+### WHO?
+🤖 CheeseVapor is a Swift based server based on cheese 🧀<br>

+### WHAT?
+🙃 Features 🙃
+- Authentication [Login/Token]
+- Logging
+- Model Testing
+- Request Testing<br>

+### HOW?
+🧠 Vapor 3, babyyyyyy 💨

 ## Running a Docker MySQL Database
 The three databases with Vapor support are sqlite, msql, and postgresql.<br>